heristop/heristop.github.io/docs/gardener-ai.md

 Fitness targets a band of difficulty and three-to-four-round games while penalizing unnecessary walking, bends and repeated rakes.
 Wins alone are not the objective.
+A player unable to take its chosen step first tries an affordable approach to the unrescued frog.
+It follows that detour until the real reducer grants the bonus, then resumes its original policy.
+An unavailable detour still counts as a blocked strategy;
-A player policy unable to continue its chosen route counts as a loss; reaching the 800-action simulation limit is a separate failure.
+reaching the 800-action simulation limit is a separate failure.

 `--apply` writes `src/components/client/garden/board/gardener-profile.json` only after held-out checks pass: every board has a tested winning strategy, no one-round victories,